ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 - Cognitive trace logic ([LOGIC])
 - Symbolic healing and repair ([REPAIR])

 Berkano ensures that outputs are safe because they are **structurally valid** — not because they “feel” right.
+See Section 14 for A/E Ethics mapping.

 ⸻